roger-that-dev/yo-cordapp/README.md

     flow start YoFlow target: [NODE_NAME]

-Where `NODE_NAME` is the X500 name of NodeA or NodeB.
-The space after the `:` is required.
+Where `NODE_NAME` is 'NodeA' or 'NodeB'.
+The space after the `:` is required. you are not required to use the full X500 name in the node shell.
 Note you can't sent a Yo! to yourself because that's not cool!
-X500 names come in the format of:

-    CN=<NODE_NAME>,O=<NODE_NAME>,L=<CITY>,C=<COUNTRY>

-Enumerate all your peers using `ttp://localhost:10010/api/yo/peers` to get the X500 name of the node you want to Yo!

 To see all your Yo's! use:

     run vaultAndUpdates